-Health Care Statistics (3)
+HIM 2214 - Health Care Statistics (3)

-Prerequisite: CGS 1100 and HIM 1800 and either MGF 1106 or

-MGF 1107 or STA 2023 Classification: Occupational
+Prerequisite: CGS 1100 and HIM 1800 and MGF 1106 or CGS 1100 and HIM 1800 and MGF 1107 or CGS 1100 and HIM 1800 and STA 2023.

 The purpose of this course is to provide students with knowledge and understanding of the statistical information used in health care settings.
 Emphasis is placed on the terminology, definitions and formulas used to calculate common statistics, including standard rates, percentages and averages using patient data.
 Data collection, analysis and presentation will also be studied.